ponylang/ponylang-website/content/sponsors/index.md

 [CircleCI](https://circleci.com/) runs our continuous integration tests on Linux.
 It lets us test our code on manifold configurations and architectures.
 They support several open source projects.
 Amazing solution.

-### Groups.io

-[Groups.io](https://groups.io/) hosts our mailing lists.
-They have some additional "forum-like" features including calendars and file hosting.
-We take advantage of both for hosting the recordings of our weekly development sync.
-If you are looking for a replacement for Google Groups, check them out.

 ### JFrog

 [JFrog](https://www.jfrog.com/) hosts our release artifacts on [Bintray](https://bintray.com/).
 They are some of the nicest people we've ever dealt with.
 We initially set up our bintray in a way that was using way too much space.
 They worked with us to solve the problem **AND** set us up with a free [Artifactory](https://www.jfrog.com/artifactory/) account as well.